 It can be hard to keep up with.
 Your optimal performance last month (or even last week) can become a sub-par performance tomorrow.

-A common example is that when you choose your keywords for a campaign, in the beginning, they may have performed well.
-But then, after a month, you notice that those same keywords are pushing up your cost-per-conversion (CPA).
+A common example is that when you choose your keywords for a campaign, they may have performed well in the beginning.
+But then, after a month, you notice those same keywords pushing up your cost-per-conversion (CPA).

 As part of optimizing your Google Ads, you may decide to stop using those keywords and change your focus to keywords with a lower CPA.

 Optimizing Google Ads is important for any marketer.
-Your campaign can quickly chomp through your ad budget when left alone to grow stale and stagnant.
+Your campaign can quickly chew through your ad budget when left alone to grow stale and stagnant.

 You might have the best-written ad copy, a jaw-dropping landing page, and an incredible audience list, but you still see a less-than-ideal performance because you have not optimized your campaign.